mblarndt/MC_Platformer/README.md

 ## Controls

- - A: Move Left
+ - A: Move Left*
- - D: Move Right (Right movement is automated)
+ - D: Move Right*
  - SPACE: Jump

+ *Movement is automated, just need to press it once to go left or right.
+### Debug Keys
+  - F1: Move to the start of level 1
+  - F3: Move to the start of the level (the one you are on)
+  - F5: Save State
+  - F6: Load State
- - F1: Show colliders
+  - F9: Show colliders

 ## Developers

  - Ben - Programming